MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-report-false-positives-negatives.md

 |A file, IP address, URL, or domain is treated as malware on a device, even though it's safe|[Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection) |[Create a custom indicator with an "Allow" action](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-indicators) |

-## Undo a remediation action that was taken
+## Undo a remediation action that was taken on a device

-If a remediation action was taken on an item that is actually clean, your security operations team can undo that in the [Action center](mtp-action-center.md).
+If a remediation action was taken on a device (such as a Windows 10 device) and the item that is actually clean, your security operations team can undo the remediation action in the [Action center](mtp-action-center.md).

 > [!IMPORTANT]
 > Make sure you have the [necessary permissions](mtp-action-center.md#required-permissions-for-action-center-tasks) before attempting to perform the following task.